Ask the experts: Restrictive covenants and tenant law

 This article was first published in First Voice.

-Adam Grimwood, a solicitor at FSB Legal and Business Hub, answers frequently asked questions about restrictive covenants and tenant law.
+Adam Grimwood, a solicitor at FSB Legal and Business Hub, discusses restrictive covenants and tenant law.

 I know restrictive covenants can be challenged in employment contracts, but what about in other types of commercial contracts?